paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

   <div class="flex column">
     <strong>Value Proposition</strong><br>
      <small>
-      What is the core business case or economic driver?
+      What is the core business case or what are we trying to solve?
      </small>
   </div>
   <i class="fa fa-briefcase icon" aria-hidden="true"></i>